Yellow Curry Paste

 Substitutions & Variations

 • I used a mix of dried red chilies and Thai bird eye chilies here, but you can totally use any other kind of chilies too.
+Sometimes, I end up using my chilies preserved in oil.

 • To make a vegan version of this recipe, simply skip adding the fish sauce, and add some mushroom powder instead.